MuhamedSalihSeyedIbrahim/steel-coding-platform/README.md

     coding ground application

 #Description:
-    It is a webapp with full interface for coding pratice.
+    It is a webapp with full interface for coding practice.

     The app compose of modules:
                 *) Dashboard